rubyonjets/jets/docs/_docs/debugging-cloudformation.md

     Stack rolled back: UPDATE_ROLLBACK_COMPLETE
     ...

-The main error is on the `JetsPreheatJob Embedded stack`.
-You can check on this error in CloudFormation console and will find something like this:
+The parent stack is reporting that the main error is on the `JetsPreheatJob Embedded stack` nested child stack.
+You can check on this error in CloudFormation console by clicking on the child stack and will find something like this:

 ![](/img/docs/debug/cloudformation-child-stack-error.png)